UndercoverGoose/blooket-src/README.md

 - `.imageUrl` - the url to fetch the blook SVG or PNG from this Github
   - replace `{type}` with the type of file you want, only accepts: `png` and `svg` currently
   - replace `{box}` and `{id}` with the same values as previously
+- `.obtainableBlooks` and `.obtainable`
+  - The first key contains the total number of obtainable blooks through boxes and events
+  - The `.obtained` array lists every obtainable blook
+- `.eventObtainedBlooks` and `.eventBlooks`
+  - The first key contains the total number of blooks only obtainable through limit time events
+  - The `.eventBlooks` array lists every event blook
 - `.blooks`
   - Every key in `.blooks` refers to the display name of the blook
   - `box` may not be an actual box, as many blooks are not apart of any boxes